 - What marketing collateral needs to be updated?
 (Business cards, bookmarks, postcards, speaker sheets, flyers, etc.)

 - Do you have a consistent color scheme and does it accurately reflect your goals and vision?
-Here is a list of how people interpret colors.

 4. Make a List of Action Steps